 This past Sunday was the first day of summer.
 It’s the longest day of the year, and always goes down as one of my favorites.
-Here it was complete with all things summertime: thick, humid air with random pop-up thunderstorms; a lazy day on the beach complete with a dip in the ocean; an ice cream cone that melted faster than I could eat it; and a light, grilled dinner with lots of fresh veggies and herbs from the garden.
-I live for these kinds of days.
+My day could be summarized as the perfect summer day: thick, humid air with random pop-up thunderstorms; a lazy day on the beach complete with a dip in the ocean; an ice cream cone that melted faster than I could eat it; and a light, grilled dinner with lots of fresh veggies and herbs from the garden.
+I live for days like these.

 These lettuce wraps, Thai only by my own association, are the quintessential summer supper.
 Grilled, light, bright and fresh, but oh-so-satisfying.
 Inspired mostly by the abundance of lettuce currently being produced in my garden.
 Do you need some lettuce?
 Please, by all means, stop by and pick some.
 And if you see Peter Rabbit, tell him to leave poor Mr. McGregor alone and to swing by Gaffney Gardens instead.
 We’ll take care of him.